 Field Day is open to all amateurs in the areas covered by the ARRL/RAC Field Organizations and countries within IARU Region 2.
 DX stations residing in other regions may be contacted for credit, but are not eligible to submit entries.

 Each claimed contact must include contemporaneous direct initiation by the operator on both sides of the contact.
 Initiation of a contact may be either locally or by remote.

 Members of the OARC have participated in Field Day for many years, and continue to do so.
-Details of the 2022 plans and results are posted at 2022-06-25 ARRL/RAC Field Day.
+Details of the 2023 plans and 2022 results are posted here.